-Anyone, anytime, anywhere can type a few words, click a button and have his transparent opinion – be it good or bad – go viral about your business; how overwhelming.
+Anyone, anytime, anywhere can type a few words, click a button and have his transparent opinion – be it positive reviews or bad reviews – go viral about your business; how overwhelming.

-No panic manic, you too have control over a few dials and gauges that are directly connected to their mind.
+No panic manic, you too have control over a few dials and gauges that are directly connected to their mind and negative feedback.
 The question remains, in the age of customer reviews and digital word-of-mouth, how can a business participate in shaping its online reputation?

 Leaving rocket science to the scientists, just keep in mind a few points to consider prior to replying to online reviews, regardless if you are a five-star hotel or a fine dining restaurant, a clinic, a spa or even a gym.
 Firstly, there are fundamental insights to digest in order to facilitate rationalizing the response to online reviews.